 A Single Tattoo Sleeve Will Look Unbalanced

-While tattoos needn’t be matched in color and style, tattoo sleeves should be matched in length.
+While tattoos needn’t necessarily be matched in color and style, tattoo sleeves should be matched in length.
 If one arm has a full sleeve and the other nothing, the arm without tattoos will look bigger than the tattooed arm.

 The lack of symmetry will make you look unbalanced.